xyproto/ben/README.md

 ### Example 2: Simple Melody, with octave changes

     C D# g b C(6) C- C- C+ f g g# a# C

+## More examples

+Note that these examples needs more testing and are a work in progress.

 ### Example 3: Melody with Articulations and Dynamics